NDRandrew/Wxkd_Test/test.md

 # ==============================================================================
-# CELL 2 — Template text (ONLY cell the user should edit for content/design)
+# CELL 2 - Template text (ONLY cell the user should edit for content/design)
 #
 # To add or remove a variable: add/remove a ${namespace.key} placeholder.
 # To add or remove a section: add/remove the section block here.
-# The sections Completude, Consistencia, Unicidade and Variacao are
+# Completude, Consistencia, Unicidade and Variacao appear automatically when
-# automatically included or excluded based on whether the corresponding query
-# returns rows (handled in Cell 3).
+# their queries return rows (handled in Cell 3).
-# Disponibilidade is included only when the widget flag is set to "sim".
+# Disponibilidade appears when disponibilidade_ativo = True in Cell 0.5.
 # ==============================================================================

 template_text = """